anatawa12/AvatarOptimizer/.docs/content/docs/reference/remove-mesh-by-uv-tile/index.md

 Checked tiles will be removed.

 You may also select UV Channel to use for UV Tile selection above.
-Unlike UV Tile Discard of lilToon or poiyomi, this component can use any UV Channel for UV Tile selection.
+Unlike UV Tile Discard of Poiyomi or lilToon, this component can use any UV Channel for UV Tile selection.